-The current Jewish population distribution worldwide has resulted from dramatic changes that occurred in the geographic, socioeconomic, and cultural profile of world Jewry - particularly over the years since the independence of the state of Israel.
-As an illustration of the intervening changes, we report the world distribution of core Jewish population by major geographical regions at three points in time: 1948, 1980, and 2019 (Figure 7).
+The current Jewish population distribution worldwide has resulted from dramatic changes in the geographic, socioeconomic, and cultural profile of world Jewry - particularly since the independence of the state of Israel but also since the June 1967 war.
+As an illustration of the intervening changes, we report the world distribution of core Jewish population by major geographical regions in 1948, 1970, 2000, and 2020 (Figure 6).